Injectables ‘Best Practices’ – WARNING!

 - Syringes being illegally shared between patients with the risk of transmission of infections such as Hepatitis B and C, or HIV;

-- Partly-used syringes being stored in the refrigerator until the patient next needs a treatment – a practice again with potential consequences;
+- Partly-used syringes being stored in the refrigerator until the patient next needs a treatment – another practice with serious potential consequences;

 - A clinic may claim to use a more premium injectable product but use a cheap or illegal product without telling the patient;

-- A clinic may be importing counterfeit imports claiming to be using the ‘real deal’ when they’re not.
-These products are counterfeit, not TGA-approved, illegal and potentially unsafe;
+- A clinic may be importing counterfeit products and claiming them to be the ‘real deal’ when they’re not.
+These products are counterfeit, illegal and potentially very unsafe;

-- We’ve also heard that some clinics excessively water-down injectable products and patients are not given the quantity they say they were given;
+- We’ve also heard that some clinics excessively dilute Anti-Wrinkle Injections and patients are not given the quantity they say they were given;

-- ‘Nurse Injectors’ do not have an intimate knowledge of facial anatomy and some have injected into a wrong part of the face with resulting disfigurement;
+- ‘Nurse Injectors’ do not have an intimate knowledge of facial anatomy and some have injected into the wrong facial muscles with resulting disfigurement;

 All these reasons, and more for that matter – should make you think twice when considering WHERE you should be getting your Injectables and WHO is going to inject your face.